 Revamped running resolutions: Realised!

-However, it was a bit more challenging that I imagined.
+However, it was a bit more challenging than I imagined.
 In part because my lungs were a bit out of practice, making breathing a bit difficult.
-And in part because four months’ inactivity means that I am carrying a few extra pounds.
+And in part, because four months’ inactivity means that I am carrying a few extra pounds.
 But I decided that I would just take it slowly, adding half a mile to my runs every couple of weeks.

 Frustratingly, it soon became apparent that my ankle isn’t ready for more than 2-3 days’ running (or elliptical work) per week.
 And attempts to stretch my workouts past the 30-minute mark were quite challenging, too.
-It seems that, even though the bone is healed, the tendons and soft-tissue are in need of a bit more tender-loving-care.
+It seems that, even though the bone is healed, the tendons and soft tissue require a bit more tender-loving care.
 Still, I am getting stronger each day.